Car Shakes When Going Over 60 MPH? Here’s Why

 • Not being balanced (or balanced correctly) when they were fitted

 A technician should balance your wheels after they fit a new tire or repair a puncture.
-They’ll use a special machine creatively named a tire balancer.
+They’ll use a specific machine ingeniously named a tire balancer.

 They may also offer to balance your wheels as part of a routine service (recommended).
 It should cost about $10 to $15 per wheel.
-Other problems contributing to wheel balancing include damaged rims and improperly fitted tires.
+Other issues contributing to wheel balancing include damaged rims and incorrectly fitted tires.

 Why Can I Only Notice Unbalanced Wheels At 60 MPH?